-As I said before, when I started, there wasn’t a how-to guide or handbook on how to become a great VA.
-So I set out to create one on my own and $10K VA was born.
+As I said before, when I started, there wasn’t a how-to guide or handbook on how to become a great virtual assistant.
+So I set out to create one on my own and $10K V.A. was born.

-I also discovered that there are a ton of business owners out there who need a VA and I was constantly being asked if I was still for hire.
-Now, I’m able to pass on those leads from my own personal network, to my VA students and graduates from the course.
+I also discovered that there are a ton of business owners out there who need a virtual assistant and I was constantly being asked if I was still for hire.
+Now, I’m able to pass on those leads from my own personal network, to my students and graduates from the course.

 Can you share one of your favorite student success stories?

 My favorite success story is from one of my students, Kim.
 She is also a member of my team now and helps with the course, my website, and other projects.

 She is one of my favorite success stories because it’s amazing to see the positive impact that her business has had on her life and her family.

 She was able to quit her job and work from home to spend more time with her young daughter.
 Then, her business was growing so quickly that her husband was able to quit his job and become the caregiver and teacher for their daughter.
 Kim is the breadwinner in her family and that’s so inspiring to me!

 Do you have any advice for someone reading that wants to become a virtual assistant but doesn’t know where to start?